 This FAQ is related to questions around TorBox.
 For additional questions and feedback, visit our GitHub page or contact me.
 For questions relating to Tor or the Tor Browser, check the general FAQ page of the Tor Project or the official Tor support website.

 You should change the default passwords a soon as possible.
-This is an easy task: login into your TorBox with an SSH client, go to the configuration sub-menu and choose the associated menu entries under the section.
+This is an easy task: login into your TorBox with an SSH client, go to the configuration sub-menu and choose the associated menu entries.

 Yes, but first let me repeat one crucial point: if your well-being depends from your anonymity, then is highly recommended to use the Tor Browser only or even better Tails (read here, here and here why).